Indecent assault and rape

 Rape

-Rape is forced sexual intercourse or oral sex with penetration.
+Rape is sexual penetration (oral, vaginal or anal) without consent.
+Forcing someone to penetrate someone else is also rape.
 The penetration can happen with part of the body or an object.
-The victim does not give consent to this act.
+Penetration does not need to be full penetration and can be partial penetration.
 Rape can happen without physical violence or threats.
 For instance: if the victim does not resist and lets it happen because he/she is afraid.
+Rape can also take place within a relationship or marriage.

 There are never mitigating circumstances.
 This means that nothing will be accepted by the judge as an excuse for rape.
-For example: the behaviour of the victim, how she/he is dressed, what she/he says or does, are never an excuse for rape.
+For example: the behaviour of the victim, how the person is dressed and what the person says or does are never an excuse for rape.

 Seeking help